Have you been in a motorcycle accident?

 Florida Motorcycle Helmet Requirements

-Florida law requires motorcycle riders and passengers to wear a helmet in most instances.
+In most instances, Florida law requires motorcycle riders and passengers to wear helmets.
 Riders must also wear eye protection.
 You may ride without a helmet if you are at least 21 years old and hold an insurance policy that provides at least $10,000 in medical benefits.